cue-lang/cuelang.org/content/docs/tour/packages/_en.md

 weight: 50
 ---

-This tour demonstrates the basics of how CUE's packages and imports work.
+This section of the tour demonstrates the basics of how CUE's packages and imports work.

 ## Contents